Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 An alias for

-, in other words for executing adjango-admin
+python manage.py, in other words for executing adjango-admincommand.This alias is installed by

-getlino configure
+getlino configure.

 - a¶